-You will see below testimonials from healthcare and medicine workers, and be able to understand how the great pay and job stability is just the tip of the iceberg when it comes to healthcare benefits.
-Additionally, the various career opportunities and different specializations offer you the chance to help people without ever coming near wounds or blood if you’re unable to handle the sight of them.
-Healthcare administrators and managers are needed just as much as doctors and surgeons, because they are the ones that ensure that everything runs smoothly and that the patients are taken care of as soon as possible.
+We provide testimonials from healthcare and medicine workers and how great pay and job stability are just the tip of the iceberg when it comes to healthcare benefits.
+Additionally, the various career opportunities and different specializations present opportunities to help people without ever coming near wounds or blood (if you’re a bit squeamish) Healthcare administrators and managers are needed just as much as doctors and surgeons because they ensure that everything runs smoothly and that the patients are taken care of as soon as possible.
 This means that any specialization you choose will put you on the path of a rewarding career and that your work will always be needed and appreciated.

 1. Numerous Diverse Career Specializations

-You may start as a volunteer, or as a checking in assistant, or you may start as an intern right after graduating medical school.
-No matter how you start, working in healthcare is such a growing industry, that you can choose what you will specialize freely, and not worry about not making the right choice.
-Even if you change your mind down the road, you can still switch and specialize in a different healthcare or medical field, without losing your post.
+You may start your career in healthcare as a volunteer or as a check-in assistant.
+Or you may start as an intern right after graduating from medical school.
+No matter how you start, working in healthcare is such a growing industry and one that will face shortages in the coming years due to aging baby boomers.
+Even if you change your mind down the road about which specialty, you can still switch and specialize in different healthcare or medical fields, without losing your status.
 Most hospitals and healthcare centers offer their employees the opportunity to undertake special training if they want to specialize in a certain field.
 So, even if you haven’t decided yet what you want to specialize in, you can start as an intern and move up from there.
-Once you get a better feel of the normal work day in a hospital or healthcare center, you can explore many options before settling down with what aspect of working in healthcare appeals to you the most.
+Once you get a better feel of the normal workday in a hospital or healthcare center, you can explore many options before settling down on what aspect of working in healthcare appeals to you the most.

-Hospitals and healthcare centers are open 24/7, and working in one means always getting full hours, twenty if you work part time, and thirty if you’re a full time employee.
-However, hospitals are busy places, and most employees get overtime, because they’re constantly needed.
+Hospitals and healthcare centers are open 24/7, and working in one means always getting full hours, twenty if you work part-time, and thirty if you’re a full-time employee.
+However, hospitals are busy places, and most employees get overtime because of the need for more healthcare workers.
 This ensures that you get steady earnings week after week without worrying about your hours.

-Additionally, there are plenty of opportunities to quickly move up in your field.
+Additionally, there are plenty of opportunities to move up in your field quickly.
 A registered nurse has stated, “I’ve worked here for 17 years.
-We have an awesome leadership program, with lots of opportunity to advance.
-I became charge nurse in one year.”
+We have an awesome leadership program, with lots of opportunities to advance.
+I became a charge nurse in one year.”
 Her testimonial shows that if advancing is your goal, you can achieve it much more quickly when compared to other industries, where you need to work and hone your skills for many years before you will be offered a promotion.
-Additionally, in the healthcare industry, team work and great skills are vastly appreciated, which means that as long as you’re a good team member, and do your job excellently, you will advance quickly, because there is always a spot above your own that needs to be filled.
+Additionally, in the healthcare industry, teamwork and great skills are vastly appreciated, which means that as long as you’re a good team member, and do your job proficiently, you will advance quickly, because there is always a spot above your own that needs to be filled.

 3. Great Working Conditions and Employee Benefits

-Then, we have a testimonial from a registered nurse working with Outpatient Services.
-He has said, “After 11 years, I’m still impressed with the dedicated team of professionals who work with me.
+A testimonial from a registered nurse working with Outpatient Services.
+States, “After 11 years, I’m still impressed with the dedicated team of professionals who work with me.
 The outpatient department is stable and dynamic, and we energize one another.
 My skills are constantly challenged.
-In what other profession can you make a difference every day?”
+In what other professions can you make a difference every day?”

-A registered nurse from Sacramento explains how the support and teamwork extends to field work.
+A registered nurse from Sacramento explains how they support, and teamwork extends to fieldwork.
 “Even though our caseloads can go up (and down), there is always additional help from the pool staff.
 The field staff must be able to work autonomously.
-If you do not come from home health or another job where you spend all your time in the field it can be very intimidating and hard to get used to.
-When I ask my manager for help, they give it to me and it helps me manage my schedule better.”
+If you do not come from home health or another job where you spend all your time in the field, it can be very intimidating and hard to get used to.
+When I ask my manager for help, they give it to me, and it helps me manage my schedule better.”

 However, it does not end there.
-Working in healthcare means that there are two families you can fall back on if something unpleasant befalls you – your family from home, and your workplace family.
+Working in healthcare means that there are two families you can fall back on if something unpleasant befalls you – your family from home and your workplace family.
 Sonya West, a communications assistant, has shared her story of a situation like that.
 “In 2005, I was diagnosed with breast cancer.
-Following my surgery I needed chemotherapy and radiation.
-Everyone in the facility who knew about my situation was helpful, caring and understanding.
-My co-workers, manager and supervisor could not have been more understanding and supportive.”
+Following my surgery, I needed chemotherapy and radiation.
+Everyone in the facility who knew about my situation was helpful, caring, and understanding.
+My co-workers, manager, and the supervisor could not have been more understanding and supportive.”